 2. Understand the pitfalls in conducting quantitative research.
 Larger samples give greater reliability, for example a sample in excess of 1000 will give more reliability than a sample of 500, i.e. if repeating a survey 100 times, in 95 instances a confidence interval i.e. variance of responses will be within +/- 1%.
 Prefer shorter surveys to cut the risk of satisficing.

 3. Make sure samples are not biased and give reliable findings.
 Nationally representative samples are key to measure awareness, usage and market share.
 Anything else builds in bias and risks misleading.
 Ensure your sample eliminates any demographic, subject affinity, usage or other bias.

 4. There are even more pitfalls if you would like to repeat a quantitative research survey or set up a brand tracker.
 Take extra care to make sure the pool of respondents will deliver a sufficient and matched sample for each survey wave so findings are comparable.

 5. Beware spurious analysis.
 Remember the Whiskas advert that famously told us that ‘8 out of 10 cats prefer Whiskas’.
-This was eventually changed to ‘8 out of 10 owners that expressed a preference said their cats preferred Whiskas’.
+This eventually changed to ‘8 out of 10 owners that expressed a preference said their cats preferred Whiskas’.
 What we still don’t know is how many said ‘don’t know’, how many expressed a preference, and the sample size.
-Whatever the survey mode, be clear about the sample size, what is statistically significant or merely directional to make the context clear.
+Whatever quantitative research surveys you plan, be clear about the sample size, what is statistically significant or merely directional to make the context clear.
 Ensuring clear and fair analysis gives more useful insights and ensures better decision-making!

 1. OFCOM Telephone Nuisance Research (2014).